Introduction of Tourism

 According to the United Nations definition, proposed by the International Tourism Conference in Rome, “A tourist or temporary visitor is someone who travels to a country other than his/her own country for recreation, resting, holidays, visiting interesting sites, medical and therapeutic reasons, business, sports, pilgrimage, visiting relatives, missions, and participating in the conferences; provided that his/her stay is not less than 24 hours at least, and not more than 3 months at most.
 In this regard, employment purposes are not considered. “(Rezvani, 2015).

 At present tourism plays a fundamental role in the development and sustainability of peace in the world.
-It is an essential indicator of security and socio-economic condition in various countries of the world.
+It is an essential indicator of security and socio-economic conditions in various countries of the world.
 The Constitution of the World Tourism Organization was approved in 1970, and this international organization was responsible for practicing tourism issues.
-Therefore, tourism has been introduced as an industry and vital force for mutual understanding, development of societies, and cultural interactions of nations.
+Therefore, tourism has been introduced as an industry and vital force for mutual understanding, the development of societies, and cultural interactions of nations.
 The World Tourism Organization is a distributional allocation whose main objective is to promote and develop tourism, with the consideration of economic development, international understanding, peace, and universal respect regarding human rights and fundamental freedoms without any distinctions in terms of race, the development of human resources and the increase in the number of tourists in the world.
-In addition, tourism emphasizes the cultural and moral values of the world’s nations by emphasizing cultural significances (Ziaei Bigdeli, 2016).
+In addition, tourism emphasizes the cultural and moral values of the world’s nations by emphasizing cultural significance (Ziaei Bigdeli, 2016).

 International Relations for Tourism Development